Last Updated on January 22, 2023

 First of all, it’s damn lethal.
 A mixture of 1d6 + 3 bludgeoning and 4d8 acid damage is bad enough, but anyone who hits a black pudding within melee range is going to be subject to some more guaranteed damage.
 But that’s not the nastiest part.

-These monsters are going to ruin your PCs’ gear.
+These monsters will destroy your PCs’ gear.
 Players don’t know how to deal with that, especially at lower levels when they may not have magic weapons and armor.

 Now your fighter’s weapon that they need to use to kill the monster is not only made permanently worse every time they hit the monster, but dealing slashing damage to that monster makes more monsters.